For five consecutive years, this legendary cross-platform Git GUI for Windows, Mac, and Linux has taken the top prize. 🏆

 This integrated developed environment is built for Java and designed to maximize productivity.

 ⬆️ The first of four ✈️🧠 JetBrains tools to make the list 👀 this IDE is up one spot from last year.

-This set of tools is built directly into the Chrome browser and enables devs to edit pages on-the-fly.
+This set of software developer tools is built directly into the Chrome browser and enables devs to edit pages on-the-fly.

 ⬆️ After ranking its best at #5 in the Top Dev Tools for 2018 survey, Chrome DevTools is back up in the top 10, rising 5 spots from last year.